-PureVPN is a Hong Kong-based VPN service that is known for the geographical diversity of its servers, having a presence in over 140 countries, and innovative features like split-tunneling.
+PureVPN is a British Virgin Islands-based VPN service that is known for the geographical diversity of its servers, presence in over 140 countries, and innovative features like split-tunneling.
 The provider also has a good logging policy with a loyal fan base across the world.

 PIA is a USA-based VPN service.
 It offers a range of basic features, but it covers these basics very well.
 The US jurisdiction is not considered a positive thing for any VPN service, so that is one of the major downsides to PIA.

 Further details for both VPNs will be uncovered in the following detailed comparison.